Nine Mile Creek Corridor - Moving Bloomington Forward

 Missing Natural Bike Trails

-by Blake, 5 months ago
+by Blake, almost 2 years ago

 I love the natural beauty of nine mile creek.
 We walk on the weekends in the morning with our dog.
 What’s missing is mountain bike trails throughout the park.
 These would be natural (non paved) sustainable trails.
 If your looking for examples that this can be done look at Lone Lake Park in Eden prairie, which biking community supports the park through volunteer work and managing invasive species.